Our Lady of Saidnaya Monastery: History

+Tradition holds that the monastery was built by the Byzantine emperor Justinian I in 547 AD following a vision of the Virgin Mary.
+During a hunt near Saidnaya, 40 kilometers from Damascus, Justinian is said to have seen a beautiful gazelle and, while pursuing it, ascended a mountain where he encountered the Virgin Mary, who instructed him to build a church there.

-Tradition holds that the monastery was built by the Byzantine emperor Justinian I in 547 AD, following two visions of Mary.
-One indicated the intended site of the church, while the other outlined its design.
-Justinian dedicated the finished project on the Feast of Mary's Nativity, and annually thereafter on September 8 Christian pilgrims arrive at the monastery to honour Our Lady of Saidnaya.
+According to the same tradition, the Virgin Mary also provided guidance regarding the intended site and design of the church.
+Justinian dedicated the completed monastery on the Feast of the Nativity of the Virgin Mary, and thereafter, on September 8, Christian pilgrims annually visit the monastery to honour Our Lady of Saidnaya.

 Our Lady of Saidnaya was a popular pilgrimage destination throughout the Middle Ages.
 The site is featured in many Latin pilgrim accounts, including Thietmar's Liber peregrinationis, Burchard von Strassbourg's Itinerarium, and William of Boldensele's Liber de quibusdam ultramarinis partibus et praecipue de Terra sancta.
 Many Latin accounts of the monastery described the Chaghoura as being "incarnate," or flesh, from the neck down, and leaking holy oil from its breasts.
 However, this aspect of the icon is absent from the Arabic-language sources that discuss it.

 The monastery was partially damaged by an earthquake in 1759, and may have also been damaged by Druze rebels during the anti-Christian riots in 1860.
 By 1883, the only part of the medieval church that remained was its apse, which has been incorporated into the modern church at Saidnaya.
 A small room connected to the chapel containing a painting fragment and a now-removed Syriac inscription have also been dated to the twelfth or thirteenth century.
 The monastery was damaged during the Syrian civil war.

+Historian William Dalrymple recounts visitors leaving gifts at the monastery, including space helmets left by Syrian astronauts returning from Mir space station.